Sandstone Interlocking Basement Floor Tiles (EDGE: Grouted). Easy basement flooring option that can be installed by a home owner or handyman.

 Micro-beveled Edge-to-Edge Appearance

-Once these tiles are locked together properly, they form an edge-to-edge appearance due to the tiles’ straight-edge quality, forming a gorgeous finished floating floor.
+Once these tiles are locked together correctly, they form an edge-to-edge appearance due to the tiles’ straight-edge quality, forming a gorgeous finished floating floor.
 The basement tiles have small gaps between each other to allow the moisture to escape from underneath.

 Durable Vinyl Top and Polymer Base